Inquisit0r67/IGCSE-Pre-Release/README.md

 An example from my code:
 >'**int[] Amount_sold = Stock.Zip(Running_Stock, (a, b) => a - b).ToArray();**'

-This creates an array Amount_sold, the two sequences involved are Stock and RUnning_Stock.
+This creates an array Amount_sold, the two sequences involved are Stock and Running_Stock.
 It makes them into variables a and b then applies the function of subtracting the two then converts it to an array and stores it as Amount_sold.

 Hopefully this gives anyone who doesn't know what Linq is some understanding of what it is and what I used.